North Posey High School: Demographics

 96.9% of the student population at North Posey Sr. High School identify as White American (Caucasian), making up the majority of the student body.
 For the 2014/2015 school year, there were 477 students enrolled in grades 9 through 12.
 The student body makeup is 51% male and 49% female.

 Facilities

 North Posey High School has a 2,000 seat newly remodeled basketball court.
 There is also a second auxiliary gym, baseball and softball field, a soccer field, a football/track stadium and 5 tennis courts.
+The football field was upgraded from natural grass to artificial turf in 2019.